Frog: Feet and legs

-The structure of the feet and legs varies greatly among frog species, depending in part on whether they live primarily on the ground, in water, in trees, or in burrows.
+A frog's foot and leg structure is related to its habitat.
+Across species, these structures vary based on whether the species lives primarily on the ground, in water, in trees, or in burrows.
+Adult anurans have four fingers on the hands and five toes on the feet, but the smallest species often have hands and feet where some of the digits are vestigial.
 Frogs must be able to move quickly through their environment to catch prey and escape predators, and numerous adaptations help them to do so.
-Most frogs are either proficient at jumping or are descended from ancestors that were, with much of the musculoskeletal morphology modified for this purpose.
-The tibia, fibula, and tarsals have been fused into a single, strong bone, as have the radius and ulna in the fore limbs (which must absorb the impact on landing).
-The metatarsals have become elongated to add to the leg length and allow frogs to push against the ground for a longer period on take-off.
+Most frogs are either proficient jumpers or descend from ancestors that were, with much of the musculoskeletal morphology modified for this purpose.
+The tibia, fibula, and tarsals have been fused into a single strong bone, as have the radius and ulna in the fore limbs (which must absorb the impact on landing).
+The metatarsals have become elongated to add to the leg length, allowing frogs to push against the ground for a longer period on take-off.
 The ilium has elongated and formed a mobile joint with the sacrum which, in specialist jumpers such as ranids and hylids, functions as an additional limb joint to further power the leaps.
 The tail vertebrae have fused into a urostyle which is retracted inside the pelvis.
-This enables the force to be transferred from the legs to the body during a leap.
+This enables frogs to transfer force from the legs to the body during a leap.

 The muscular system has been similarly modified.
 The hind limbs of ancestral frogs presumably contained pairs of muscles which would act in opposition (one muscle to flex the knee, a different muscle to extend it), as is seen in most other limbed animals.
 However, in modern frogs, almost all muscles have been modified to contribute to the action of jumping, with only a few small muscles remaining to bring the limb back to the starting position and maintain posture.
 The muscles have also been greatly enlarged, with the main leg muscles accounting for over 17% of the total mass of frogs.